rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 This includes example instance document snippets in an appropriate encoding (e.g., XML and/or JSON) to demonstrate the intended usage of the YANG module(s).
 Example modules MUST be validated.
 Refer to
 {{sec-tools}} for tools that validate YANG modules and examples.
-If IP addresses are used, then a mix of either IPv4 and IPv6 addresses or IPv6 addresses exclusively SHOULD be used in the examples.
+If IP addresses/prefixes are used, then a mix of either IPv4 and IPv6 addresses/prefixes or IPv6 addresses/prefixes exclusively SHOULD be used in the examples.

 For some types (IP addresses, domain names, etc.), the IETF has reserved values for documentation use.
-Authors SHOULD use these reserved values in the usage examples.
+Authors SHOULD use these reserved values in the usage examples if these types are used.
 Examples of reserved values are listed below:

 * IPv4 and IPv6 addresses/prefixes reserved for documentation are defined in {{?RFC5737}} and {{?RFC3849}}.
 * The Enterprise Number 32473 reserved for documentation use is defined in {{?RFC5612}}.